joseph-garni/aptos-yield-mvp/README.md

 https://explorer.aptoslabs.com/object/0x09768087ccf44ae11f4007b7c88950662a4c50fed47e134140614d10f08c74ba?network=testnet

 ## Aptos Yield
-The platform that allows retail investors to achieve their yield targets (taking advantage of aptos protocols).
+The platform that allows retail investors to achieve their yield targets (by taking advantage of aptos protocols).

 Aptos Yield specifically takes advantage of the staking, lending, and farming Aptos protocols available on Aptos, Aptos's unique ability to frequently rebalance portfolios (in the form of Aptos protocol weight) (across protocol addresses) and Aptos's low gas fees.

 The allocation engine takes in user capital investment, risk (conservative, balanced, aggressive), yield target, and time horizon (to acheive yield target).

-The allocation engine deals with six Aptos Protocols:
+## The allocation engine deals with six Aptos Protocols:

 1. Liquidswap